mike522-byte/finance-analytic/README.md

 # Dashboard for US market

-Too lazy browsing from tabs to tabs and decided to fetch all numbers in one application.
+Save you work browsing from tabs to tabs and fetch all numbers in one application.
 Real-time updates.

 ## US macroeconomics